 Be clear about identity and intentions: We are a Christain camp.
 We are clear about that in our camp principles and our services.
 We do not hide our Christian identity.

-Be non Judgemental: From our Purpose and Principles, “We offer hospitality, conversation, prayer and ritual to all who seek it: gay, trans, straight, high, sober, clothed, naked, polyamorous, monogamous, celibate, gracious and grumpy.”
+Be non Judgmental: From our Purpose and Principles, “We offer hospitality, conversation, prayer and ritual to all who seek it: gay, trans, straight, high, sober, clothed, naked, polyamorous, monogamous, celibate, gracious and grumpy.”
 We have welcomed people in all of those categories, without flinching or wincing, because we believe all people are beloved children of God, deserving of love.
 This may be one of the most surprising aspects of our camp for outsiders.
 Christianity has been so closely identified as moral police that people are often pleasantly stunned by our acceptance of the freaky side of themselves that they may hide from others.
-We also demonstrate we are accepting through our appearance.
-Burners have an instant sense of belonging when they physically see the members of our camp because our individual campers reflect the same communities listed above!
+Not only are we accepting of people who are “gay, trans, straight, high, sober . . .” we are those people.
+This can create an instant sense of belonging with fellow Burners.

 Be a Caring, Safe Community:

 As a camp we intentionally work at being a caring community with clear boundaries and a process for handling conflict.
 We have a Community Covenant and honor everyone’s voice, in our camp as well as outside our camp.
 This sets a tone that is inviting to others.
 One way we create a safe space at the Burn is through our interactions with our one on one blessings.
-Before a blessing is given from one person to another consent must be established.
-Consent is one of the strongest Burning Man values and by simply asking the individual receiving the blessing “Do I have your consent to place hands on you?” you are reiterating the following actions are within a space of mutual understanding, love and trust.
+Before a blessing is given consent must be established.
+Consent is one of the strongest Burning Man values and by simply asking the individual receiving the blessing “Do I have your consent to place hands on you?” you are reinforcing a space of mutual understanding, love and trust.